 13. The Notebook (2004)

-Allie (Rachel McAdams) and Noah (Ryan Gosling) met when they were just teenagers.
-Her family didn't want them to be together, however, and did everything in their power to keep them apart.
+Allie (played by Rachel McAdams) and Noah (played by Ryan Gosling) met when they were just teenagers.
+Her family wants them apart, however, and they do everything in their power to make it so.

 But love always finds a way!
 They meet again years later and they still remember each other.
 Will love win this time?
 The Notebook is another classic romance film that'll make you cry all your tears.